-About 10%-20% of couples in the US experience infertility.
-Although little can be done to prevent physiologic and genetic causes of infertility, it is estimated that 50%-75% of infertility cases can be prevented through changes in lifestyle.
+About 10% of couples in the US experience infertility.
+Although little can be done to prevent physiologic and genetic causes of infertility, some infertility cases can be prevented through changes in lifestyle.

 Maintain Appropriate Body Weight

 Women who are very thin as well as those who are substantially overweight may have fertility problems.
 Low body weight disrupts hormonal function and can cause anovulation (no ovulation) and amenorrhea (the absence of a menstrual period).
 Being overweight can also disrupt hormone levels and can lead to irregular menstrual cycles.
 Before attempting to change your weight, you should consult with your physician or a registered dietitian.
 These trained health professionals can help you determine what weight range is right for you and the best way to attain it.
-If you do become pregnant, eating a healthful, balanced diet in the months before pregnancy can help to ensure that your baby is healthy, too.
+If you do become pregnant, eat a healthful, balanced diet in the months before pregnancy to prepare your body for pregnancy.

 Chronic, heavy drinking negatively affects ovarian function and can lead to irregular menstrual cycles, loss of ovulation, and cessation of menstruation.
-Even moderate drinking (five or fewer drinks per week) has been associated with reduced rates of conception and increased risk of miscarriage.
 It is well documented that drinking alcohol during pregnancy increases the risk of birth defects.

 Limit Your Number of Sexual Partners and Practice Safe Sex